-In “Through the Darkest of Times”, you lead a resistance group against the Nazis in the 1930s and 1940s.
+In “Through the Darkest of Times”, you lead a resistance group against the Nazis in the nineteen-thirties and -forties.
 Instead of letting you play a group that actually existed – like the White Rose, the Red Orchestra or many others -, you take control of a fictitious group.
 For some people, that might be a disappointment, but it actually grants several advantages for the storytelling.
-For example, the group can constantly operate over the whole uprising and downfall of the National Socialists, allowing the story to go through various historical events through the years and showing the complete development.
-Also it shows off that not single popular persons or groups are significant for the resistance movement.
-Acting against fascism is not described as a battle of few heroes, but as a fight of all decent people.
+For example, the group can constantly operate over the whole uprising and downfall of the National Socialists, allowing the story to go through various historical events through the years to show the complete development.
+Also, this strategy illustrates that not single popular persons or groups were significant for the resistance movement.
+Acting against fascism should never be described as a battle of few heroes, but as a fight of all decent people.

 The gameplay itself is segmented into four chapters: 1.)
-The political rising of the Nazis, 2.) the peak of their power, where they tried to convince the world that they are a peaceful nation through the 1936 Summer Olympics in Berlin, 3.) the start of the Second World War and 4.) also the approaching end of their disgusting reign.
-Each chapter features cutscenes of events that happened in those years, often accentuated with snippets of speeches and other audio sources.
+The political rising of the Nazis, 2.) the peak of their power, where they tried to convince the world that they are a peaceful nation through the 1936 Summer Olympics in Berlin, 3.) the start of the Second World War and 4.) the approaching end of their disgusting reign.
+Each chapter features cutscenes of events that happened back then, often accentuated with snippets of speeches and other audio sources.
 Also, the chapters are structured in weeks, and they are crucial for the survival of your group.

 Each week you have to choose which members of your group will go to which mission.
-Some of them are easy to accomplish (like getting donations, meeting with potential supporters in other communities or to buy paint to write antifascist slogans on walls), while others are really dangerous, when you go unprepared into them.
-Stealing a SA uniform or weapons?
+Some of them are easy to accomplish (like getting donations, meeting with potential supporters in other communities or to buy paint to write anti-fascist slogans on walls), while others are really dangerous when you are unprepared.
+Stealing a Storm Detachment uniform or weapons?
 That may sound like a good idea in general, but there are huge risks.
-You could get injured, land in jail or in the hands of the secret police called Gestapo or just get shot right there.
-Also, a bunch of high-level missions can not be tried without acquiring certain items before, so you will have to plan your moves.
+You could get injured, land in jail or in the hands of the secret police Gestapo or get shot right there.

+Several high-level missions even cannot be tried without acquiring certain items before, so you will have to plan your moves carefully.
 At the same time, not only external factors will test the strength of your group.
-Some will get in fights over the political stance of others – yeah, monarchists do not get along with anarchists, who would have thought -, others will get paranoid and accuse somebody else of being a potential snitch for the Nazis or they simply can not take the stress anymore.
-I mean, for exampple, you would let a pregnant woman leave your group, right? …Right?
+Some will get in heated arguments over the political stance of others, others will get paranoid and accuse somebody else of being a potential snitch or they simply cannot take the stress anymore.

 “Through the Darkest of Times” already is one of the most important and best games of this year for me.
 Not only did it manage to give me some information about this shameful part of the history of my own home country, but it knows how to transport its message in a perfect way on many different levels.
 I remember one scene that absolutely crushed my heart, that I want to share with you before I end this article: In the last chapter, a Jewish woman named Lilli Blaustein told me how she luckily escaped the Auschwitz concentration camp, but also what she experienced there.